 When neglected, a Maltese coat will experience matting and tear staining.
 In order to improve the condition of their coat a raw diet can help!
 Feeding raw dog food improve coat texture and appearance because of how healthy the dog gets from the nutrients.
 If you aren't ready for raw feeding just yet, adding salmon oil to your dog's meal can give the extra boost of vitamins your dog's coat needs.

 Maltese are most likely to have concerns regarding their teeth.Without proper care these small white dogs will be in danger of losing their teeth and gum disease.
-Limit tartar build up, we recommend upgrading from sugary and artificial treats to higher quality like freeze-dried or our Liver Jerky Treats.
+Limit tartar build up, we recommend upgrading from sugary and artificial treats to higher quality like our Beef Heart or Lamb Lung.
 Luckily, some treats can help reduce tartar build up are raw dog bones, apples, carrots, squash, and pumpkin.
 These snacks will help scrub off food residue!

 Pitbulls are loved by many despite being one of the most misunderstood breeds of dogs due to their strong jaw and bodies.
 These beautiful dogs are loyal and smart, and make a great addition to the family.
 Unfortunately, pitbulls are prone to some health issues but by knowing what to look for and with some natural tips and guidance you will be able to give your pity the life they deserve.